daglem/reDIP-SID/README.md

 All FPGA I/O is 5V tolerant, and can drive 5V TTL.
 JP1 can be shorted to make the 5V input pin bidirectional, e.g. for powering 5V TTL devices.

-The number of FPGA I/O is sufficient for e.g. 5 six-pin PMOD interfaces, or two twelve-pin and one six-pin PMOD interfaces.
+The number of FPGA I/O is sufficient for e.g. 5 six-pin PMOD interfaces, or two twelve-pin and one six-pin PMOD interface.

 #### FPGA SPI / Programming: